AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-developer-console-and-postman.md

     >[!NOTE]
     >
-    >System Administrators of your organization would be able to see the project as an "Integration" in the product profile in the Admin Console
+    >System Administrators of your organization can see the project as an "API Credential" in the product profile in the Admin Console
     >
     >![Adobe Developer Console Project API Config](assets/adobeio-io-integrationInAdminConsole.png)